-The University may have to amend its regulations and policies from time to time, and the University's webpages will be kept up to date to reflect this.
-If we amend anything that materially impacts on your study, we will let you know and we may ask you to be involved in a consultation process.
-Understanding Your Undergraduate Degree Guides to the regulations governing each undergraduate degree can be found at the "Understanding your Degree" page on the website: www.hope.ac.uk/gateway/supportandwellbeing/studentadministration/understandingyourdegree/ The guides summarise key rules about how our degrees are structured and how you will be assessed.
+Understanding Your Degree

+Guides to the regulations governing each degree can be found at the Understanding your Degree page on the website.

+The guides summarise key rules about how our degrees are structured and how you will be assessed.
 You are expected to be familiar with this page, and to use it as a first port of call in the event of a query.

-Structure of your Degree In most cases, if you are a full time student, you will normally take two equally weighted blocks of study in each of the first and second years of your degree.
+Structure of your Degree

+In most cases, if you are a full time undergraduate student, you will normally take two equally weighted blocks of study in each of the first and second years of your degree.
 Both blocks last the full year, and you must pass both in order to be able to progress to the next year.
 In the final year, you will normally take two equally weighted taught blocks of study, and you will also take either a single Dissertation or two smaller Research Projects; again, all blocks last the full year, and must all be passed in order for you to complete your degree.

 Some courses have a modified structure; it is your responsibility to find how your own degree is structured.
+Postgraduate course structures vary depending upon the course.

-Full details can be found at the "Understanding your Degree" page under the Your Degree tab.
+Full details can be found at the Understanding your Degree page under the Your Degree tab.

-www.hope.ac.uk/gateway/supportandwellbeing/studentadministration/understandingyourdegree/ Passing each Year and Completing your Degree In order to pass each block of study, you must normally not only get an aggregate pass mark of 40+ for the block, but also perform at a satisfactory standard on each item of assessment [typically, marks of less than 35 will not be condoned, irrespective of the aggregate mark].
+Passing each Year and Completing your Degree

+In order to pass each block of study, you must normally not only get an aggregate pass mark of 40+ for the block, but also perform at a satisfactory standard on each item of assessment [typically, marks of less than F+ will not be condoned, irrespective of the aggregate mark].
 At the start of each year, you will be told exactly what assessments you will need to undertake for each block during that year, and how each assessment contributes to the aggregate mark.

 All years of study contribute to the final degree classification, but particular emphasis is placed on performance in the final year.

-Full details can be found at the "Understanding your Degree" page under the Your Degree tab.
+Full details can be found at the Understanding your Degree page under the Your Degree tab.